 Although it’s not ideal, you can promote a craft show last minute and get people to the venue.

-Whether it’s poor marketing by the organizer or due to elements that are out of everyone’s control, like the weather, don’t throw in the towel just yet.
+Whether it’s poor marketing by the organizer or due to bad weather, don’t throw in the towel just yet.

 It’s easy to feel upset and start complaining with other vendors but it’s better to keep a positive attitude and try your best to attract shoppers to save your sales.
 Here are 5 things to try.

 That’s the beauty of Facebook, Twitter, Instagram, etc. You can reach a large audience immediately and influence their plans.
-Take some pics or video of all the awesome items they’ll find at the event and be sure to use hashtags.
+Take some pics or videos of all the awesome items they’ll find at the event and be sure to use hashtags.
 Tag the city you’re in and any other keywords you think people may search when looking for something to do that day.

 Strength in numbers!
 Chat with the other vendors to try and get everyone on board and come up with a plan to promote the craft show.
 If everyone sends out a tweet and Facebook post letting their fans know not only that they’re at the show, but what other great vendors are there, you’ll all benefit.
 Email may not be quite as effective but could still be beneficial.
 Check out #3 below and if there are businesses that have a newsletter list, they could send out a quick newsletter blast with “Today only” in the title.